mnproduction/t_to_x/README.md

 # TODO:
-1. ~~Work with multiple pictures in one post~~
-2. ~~Change captions~~
+1. Fix groups to split posts % 4 == 0
-3. Handle videos
+2. Handle videos
-4. Handle GIFs
+3. Handle GIFs

-5. Refactor the code make it clean and consistent
+4. Refactor the code make it clean and consistent

 - Documentation
 - THIS
 - Tests